 To become a general contractor in South Carolina, the South Carolina Department of Labor, Licensing and Regulations will require you to pass a business and law exam as well as a trade exam.
 Additionally, if you plan on performing general contracting work as a company, you will have to determine if you will have to apply for a local business license or with the Secretary of State.
+Your general liability and bond insurance requirements may change depending on what level you’re licensed at.

 Although the licensing process is relatively straightforward, you will make decisions regarding which license you need to apply for, scheduling and taking your exams, as well as paying the related fees.
 The process for getting your general contractors license in South Carolina, as with all states, is worth exploring to make things as effortless as possible.